Thoughtscript/hosted_card_vault/README.md

 1. Reduced manual handling of your most valuable cards.
 1. Risk averse - keep those cards safe from fires, earthquakes, and natural calamities.
 (Automatically insured too!)
 1. Grading assigns a "quality" score that can increase the value of the raw card.
-1. The "slab" itself is UV resistant (most "slabs" are acrylic polymers( and pretty much the best sleeve/protector you can get today. **They are PVC and acid-free (unlike, as it turns out, many toploaders)!**
+1. The "slab" itself is UV resistant (most "slabs" are acrylic polymers - BPA and PET free) and pretty much the best sleeve/protector you can get today. **They are PVC and acid-free (unlike, as it turns out, many toploaders)!**
 1. "Slabs" may potentially see play (IMO) given cools new widgets like: https://gradedguard.com/.
 I personally despise sleeves (they break, they sometimes have PVC in them, you have to resleeve, etc.)!
 Broken sleeves add up over time.
 1. Most importantly (IMO), you know you're getting a real card.
 Not a counterfeit.